hh-nosql/nosql-material/material/2-mongo-introduction.md

 > _"MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need."_

-In the second section of the course, we will learn the principles of the MongoDB database management system, which is one of the most widely adopted NoSQL database management systems.
-During this section, you will learn about the principles of the data model in the MongoDB database management system, how to install the MongoDB database management system and the MongoDB Compass tool, and how to create a database in the MongoDB database management system.
+In the second part of the course, we will learn the principles of the MongoDB database management system, which is one of the most widely adopted NoSQL database management systems.
+During this part, you will learn about the principles of the data model in the MongoDB database management system, how to install the MongoDB database management system and the MongoDB Compass tool, and how to create a database in the MongoDB database management system.

 The MongoDB database management system is a widely adopted NoSQL database management system.
 Based on the [State of Database Survey](https://stateofdb.com/) in 2023, MongoDB was among the three most well-known and widely used database management systems, along with PostgreSQL and MySQL.
 MongoDB has many use cases, web development being one of them.
 It is the database technology in the popular [MERN](https://www.mongodb.com/resources/languages/mern-stack) technology stack, which is widely used to develop web applications.